 When world leaders adopted the Paris Agreement in 2015, they invited the Intergovernmental Panel on Climate Change (IPCC) to prepare a report focused on the 1.5º C temperature target.

-The IPCC Special Report in 1.5 Degrees is the response to that invitation.
+The IPCC Special Report on Global Warming of 1.5 Degrees is the response to that invitation.

 Its conclusions took the many by surprise.

 The best climate science needs to be effectively communicated to trigger climate action.

 Here are its key messages explained in a simple way.

 CO2 emissions, main driver of climate change, are still increasing.

 Global CO2 emissions from fossil fuel and industrial processes account for about 65% of global greenhouse gas (GHG) emissions.
 An additional 10% of global CO2 emissions are from land-use changes.

 Since 2010, CO2 emissions from fossil fuel and industrial processes increased by 10%.
 In 2017, the increase was 2%.

 CO2 emissions from fossil fuel and industrial processes increased by 10% since 2010.